 - Patients must have stage IIIB, stage IV, or recurrent NSCLC.

-- Patients may not have previously received erlotinib or any other EGFR inhibitors.
+- Patients receiving erlotinib must have cancers that contain mutated EGFR, and they may not have previously received erlotinib or any other EGFR inhibitors.

 - At least 3 weeks must pass between completion of other therapies and entry into the study.